JuggleWithTim/TwitchAIchatbot/README.md

 * !aiauto - Toggle auto-messages on/off
 * !aitimer \<minutes\> - Set auto-message timer
 * !aisysprompt \<new prompt\> - Update system prompt
+* !airesetprompt - Resets the system prompt to default
 * !aicontext \<number\> - Set context history length (1-50) (how many messages it has knowledge about)
 * !aistop - Pause the bot
 * !aistart - Resume the bot
+* !imagine \<image description\> - Generates an image with DALLE 3
 * !aihelp - Show list of commands

 ## Cloud hosting